AndrewH1188/little-world-of-lego/README.md

 * Provide my users with a variety of Lego related items that they will want to purchase and be pleased with.
 * Provide great quality throughout, not only with products and descriptions but with user experience and site navigation/layout and ease of use.
 * Provide my users with a way to add items to a wish list so that these can be added to their basket and purchased later.
 This will help the user in being able to easily find the items they like, as well as save them time.
 This adds to a good user experience and shows the user one of the ways that we are focused on their needs.
-* Allow users to share reviews of the products purchased.
-This allows other users to be able to make a clear and informed choice based on other customer’s feedback.

 ## Construction Planes: